xtangle/zoundcloud/README.md

 ### From Source

 The extension is created as a Node.js project and does not come pre-packaged.
-To build, make sure Node.js (version >= 7.6) and yarn is installed.
+To build from source, make sure Node.js (version >= 7.6) and yarn is installed.

-- Clone the project to a local directory.
+- Clone the project from GitHub to a local directory.
 - In the project directory, run `yarn install`.
-- Run `yarn run build` or `yarn run build:prod`.
+- Run either `yarn run build` (for extra logging) or `yarn run build:prod` (for production build).
 - Open Google Chrome and navigate to `chrome://extensions`.
 - Click `Load Unpacked` and choose the `dist` folder in this project.

 ## Todo

-* Make download options configurable through a menu interface.
+* Make downloads cancellable.
 * Some visual indicator to track current download status and previous downloads.